rodrigouroz/housing_scrapper/README.md

 That's up to you.
 What I've found more useful is to run it once an hour.
 For that I put it in the crontab:

 `0 * * * * cd /<PATH_TO_PROJECT>/housing_tracker && python3 main.py >> run.log 2>&1`

+## Telegram Bot Commands:

+The commands to be able to work you must run the listening daemon to run the daemon issue the following command:

+`python3 listen_commands.py`

+### Refresh

+Using /refresh command in your chat with the bot, it will manually trigger the configured searches ideal for anxious people.

+## Troubleshooting

+* If you receive an error from the telegram driver that states:

+    "group chat was migrated to a supergroup chat"

+    Then change the chat ID config in your configuration.yml file to the newly specified one